 It’s hard to get to know someone by staring into a cell phone, but for some reason that’s how people like to do it these days.

-We agreed to meet for a game of disc golf.
-I was gonna go play anyway and it might be kind of an adventure to bring her along.
+We agreed to meet for a walk in the park.
+I was gonna go anyway and it might be kind of an adventure to bring her along.
 It would be like picking up a hitch hiker.
 You never know what you’re gonna get.
-After all, what could be less stressful then a free activity that takes you for a walk around the park.
+After all, what could be less stressful then a free activity that takes you for a tour of the outdoors.

 We planned to meet at Tim Horton’s so we could grab a hot beverage to go with our first date.

 I rolled into the parking lot twenty minutes early to see that she had already arrived.
 She was putting on sun screen and changing her shoes at the trunk of her car.
 Her blinding white skin needed protection, as it looked like she had just spent the month of July in her basement.

 She was the definition of awkward.
 It looked as though she was dressed to go birdwatching with her grandparents.
 She wore khaki shorts with a button up shirt.
 As she reached up to adjust her hat two large sweat stains showed highly visible under each armpit.

 We made eye contact.
 Perfect.
 The “point of no return” has arrived.
 She noticed me right away and proceeded to waddle over.
 She walked like a duck across the parking lot.
 Her mouth was open and her hands rested firmly on both hips.